speedment/speedment/README.md

 * MySQL
 * MariaDB

-Speedment requires `Java 8` or later.
+As of version 2.0, Speedment requires `Java 8` or later.
 Make sure your IDE configured to use JDK 8.

 License
 -------